jacob-mennell/yahooFinanceStocks/README.md

 # Yahoo Finance Project

-The project consists of two parts:
+## Introduction

-## Yahoo Finance ETL
+This project consists of two main parts: Yahoo Finance ETL (Extract, Transform, Load) and Stock Analysis Module.
+The goal is to pull data from Yahoo Finance, perform data cleaning, and store it in a SQL database.
+Additionally, it includes tools for analyzing and visualizing stock data.

-### Folder: stocks_ETL_project
+### Yahoo Finance ETL

-This part of the project involves pulling data from the Yahoo Finance module, performing minor data cleaning in python, before sending data to a SQL Database using the SQLAlchemy library.
-The data extraction functions are listed in the `etlClass.py` script, and they are executed as part of the Stocks ETL module.
+#### Folder: stocks_ETL_project

-Data extracted from the Yahoo Finance module includes historical stock data, major shareholders, earnings, quarterly earnings, and news related to the specified stocks.
-The project utilizes environment variables to securely store the credentials if the user decides to write to an Azure SQL database, which are accessed through the `os` module.
-Alternatively, the module writes to a `sqlite` db by default.
+The Yahoo Finance ETL process involves extracting historical stock data, major shareholders, earnings, quarterly earnings, and news related to specified stocks.
+The data is then cleaned in Python before being sent to a SQL Database.

-#### Required Modules:
+##### Required Modules:

 - os
 - time
 - datetime